TgDSML/Movie-review-emotion-classifier/README.md

 ### `glove_intuition_download_of_glove.6B.zip.ipynb`
 - Notebook documenting the download and loading of pretrained GloVe embeddings
 - Practical steps for integrating external embeddings
+- MUST RUN in order to download from Stanford's Library the glove.6B.zip file which contains the word embeddings

 ### `glove_with_diff_class.ipynb`
 - Experiments with GloVe embeddings across different emotion classes